Master of Teaching (Early Childhood Education)

 In your first year, you’ll learn to plan, implement and document play-based learning activities.
 Explore concepts of language development – understanding how it works, develops and is used by children.
 Discover evidence-informed approaches to cultivate wellbeing and resilience, addressing inequalities and trauma in culturally diverse communities.
 During your second semester, complete a 10-day professional work placement in a real-world setting.

 Your second year focuses on teaching early literacy and topics across the Australian Curriculum, including the Arts, Humanities, Social Sciences, Languages, Health and Physical Education, Mathematics, Science, and Design and Technologies.
-During this year, you’ll complete two professional placements totalling 400 hours.
-One will be a 20-day placement in a preschool setting, working with children aged three to five.
+During this year, you’ll complete two professional placements totalling 60 days.
+One will be a 30-day placement in a preschool setting, working with children aged three to five.
 The other will be a 30-day placement in a Junior Primary setting, teaching children in Reception (the foundation year) to Year 2.
 If you already hold a Bachelor of Teaching (Early Childhood Education), you’ll complete one placement in a Junior Primary setting and a specialisation course instead of the early childhood placement.

 What courses you'll study

-Complete exactly 66 units from the following:
+Complete 72 units for ALL of the following:

 Course name Course code Units